simpler-env/SimplerEnv/README.md

 #### Other troubleshooting tips

-- `[error] Failed to cook a mesh from file: {path}/collision.obj` error: this error is most likely caused by the collision mesh not being watertight or not being convex.
+- `[error] Failed to cook a mesh from file: {path}/collision.obj`: this error is most likely caused by the collision mesh not being watertight or not being convex.
 You can use `tools/coacd_process_mesh.py` to obtain a convex collision mesh.

 #### More notes

 - The real-world Google Robot controller is non-blocking.
 For simplicity, currently we implement 3hz fixed frequency control (following RT-1 paper) in simulation.

-real2sim/main_inference.py
-real2sim/utils/env/env_builder.py
-real2sim/utils/env/observation_utils.py
-real2sim/tools/sysid/sysid.py
-real2sim/tools/robot_object_visualization

-tcp = tool center point of end-effector
+- We use `tcp` to refer to the tool center point of the robot end-effector throughout the codebase.